 It is Easy to Help!

-Just click on the Social Network links below, or copy a nice image or quote you like and share it.
+Just click on the Social Network links at top of page, or copy a nice image or quote you like and share it.
 We have a wonderful collection of knowledge from the greatest minds in human history, so people will appreciate your contributions.
-In doing this you will help a new generation of scientists see that there is a simple sensible explanation of physical reality - the source of truth and wisdom, the only cure for the madness of man!
+In doing this you will help a new generation of scientists see that there is a simple sensible explanation of physical reality (One Substance, One Law) - the source of truth and wisdom, the only cure for the madness of man!
 Thanks!
-Geoff Haselhurst (Updated September, 2018)
+Geoff Haselhurst (Updated May, 2025)

 A new scientific truth does not triumph by convincing its opponents and making them see the light, but rather because its opponents eventually die, and a new generation grows up that is familiar with it.
 (Max Planck, 1920)